 Adenomyosis in Korea

-Ultrasound treatment relieves endometrial tissue growth.
+Ultrasound treatment relieving endometrial tissue growth

 What is Adenomyosis?